 Short-term sickness absence should be dealt with in line with your sickness absence management policy and procedure.
 Having a well-defined policy in place and following it consistently can help you deal with absences fairly and efficiently while minimising legal risks.

-It will also make employees aware of the standards of attendance that you expect from them, which may make employees think twice about calling in after a particularly hectic weekend (particularly if you implement as part of your policy a return-to-work interview primarily to check on their welfare after every absence).
+It will also make employees aware of the standards of attendance that you expect from them, which may make employees think twice about calling in after a hectic weekend (particularly if you implement as part of your policy a return-to-work interview primarily to check on their welfare after every absence).

 To start the procedure, you should hold an investigation into the absence concerns.
 It’s important to: